 [click to continue…]

-Click below to check out video of the first flight.
+Click below to check out the video.

 [click to continue…]